Health and Safety Excellence program: Topic requirements

 Summary:

-Communication is the key to creating a healthy, safe and productive workplace.
-Effective communication ensures health and safety messages are understood.
-It’s a two-way process, with information being sent and received back.
+Communication is the key to building a healthy, safe and productive workplace.
+It ensures that everyone understands health and safety messages.
+Communication is a two-way process, with information being shared and received.

 Requirements:

-Your business will establish, implement, monitor and maintain a procedure for communicating occupational health and safety information.
-The procedure will include:
+Your business will establish, implement, monitor and maintain a written standard that must include:

 Health and safety participation